Library-async-logger-shutdown

 - This method delegates directly to the wrapped async logger's

-close(clear=true). clear=trueimmediately closes and abandons pending records, even if the facade never started a drain worker for the wrapped logger.- In runtimes where shutdown waits for workers, the method then waits until the worker is no longer running before returning.
+wait_idle()because failure stopped progress early, the wrapped logger falls back toclose(clear=true). clear=trueimmediately closes and abandons pending records, even if the facade never started a drain worker for the wrapped logger.- The method then waits until the worker is no longer running before returning.

 - Inspecting the logger later through